rust-lang/rfcs/text/0000-target-tier-policy.md

-  Rust team serves as one of the maintainers of a target, or has any legal or employment requirement (explicit or implicit) that might affect their decisions regarding a target, they must recuse themselves from any approval process regarding the target's tier status, though they may otherwise participate in discussions.
+  Rust team serves as one of the maintainers of a target, or has any legal or employment requirement (explicit or implicit) that might affect their decisions regarding a target, they must recuse themselves from any approval decisions regarding the target's tier status, though they may otherwise participate in discussions.
   - This requirement does not prevent part or all of this policy from being cited in an explicit contract or work agreement (e.g. to implement or